hookdeck/product-docs/docs/using-api.md

 ## How to use the API

 It's considered best practice to configure your webhook connections with the API.
-Many features, like the [`Connection Event Filters`](connection-filters) can be version controlled within your code when create an updating connections from your server.
+Many features, like the [`Connection Event Filters`](connection-filters) can be version controlled within your code when creating and updating connections from your server.
 It's also very useful to integrate Hookdeck in your CD & CI workflow

 ### Examples